riscv/sail-riscv/doc/ExtendingGuide.md

 As an example, one can examine the implementation of the 'N' extension for user-level interrupt handling.
-The architectural state to support 'N' is specified in `riscv_next_regs.sail`, added control functionality is in `riscv_next_control.sail`, and added instructions are in `riscv_insts_next.sail`.
+The architectural state to support 'N' is specified in `riscv_next_regs.sail`, added CSR and control functionality is in `riscv_next_control.sail`, and added instructions are in `riscv_insts_next.sail`.
+Access to the CSRs added by the extension are hooked in `riscv_csr_ext.sail`.

 In addition, privilege transition and interrupt delegation logic in `riscv_sys_control.sail` has been extended.